HugoTian/admin/pa5/pa5spec.md

 renormalize all values so that they sum to 1.

-* You should implement two different stopping criteria: stop after K iterations, and stop after every node changes no more than `X`.
+* You should implement two different stopping criteria: stop after K iterations, and stop after every node changes no more than `X` (X=|curr-prev|/prev).
 The values X and K should be command-line arguments of your tool that we can change.

 * The running time of computing hub and authority scores should be about 10 minutes.
 If your program is taking much longer than this, you likely need to optimize your code.